Rockung/mydocs/dart.md

 ### Null-aware operator

+Dart offers some handy operators for dealing with values that might be null.

-- ??=: assign a value to a variable only if the variable is currently null
+- ***??=***: assign a value to a variable only if the variable is currently null

-- ??: return the expression on its left unless that expression's value is null, in which case it evaluates and returns the expression on its right
+- ***??***: return the expression on its left unless that expression's value is null, in that case it evaluates and returns the expression on its right

 ```dart
 int a;    // a is null